Five North Jersey Residents Killed In South Carolina Plane Crash: Report (DEVELOPING)

-The single engine Piper PA-32 crashed in North Myrtle Beach on Sunday morning, July 1, leaving the following victims dead:
+The single engine Piper PA-32 crashed in North Myrtle Beach on Sunday morning, July 1, leaving the following East Orange victims dead:

 The crash remains under investigation by the Federal Aviation Administration and the National Transportation Safety Board, officials told CBS News.